digital-land/digital-land.info/README.md

 Logging configuration can be found in `log_config.yml`.
 Here you can change log level of each of the loggers independently, change the log format, or redirect specific/all logs to file.

-### Notes on docker compose
+### Notes on docker compose and postgres

 Docker compose can be used to run the application + database.
+However, you may find that it's most helpful for running postgres without having to install it on your machine.

-It uses the build target of dev for the main application, which has a multistage [Dockerfile](Dockerfile)
+The docker-compose file uses the build target of `dev` for the main application, which has a multistage [Dockerfile](Dockerfile).

+If you want to run tests using docker-compose, then a `.env.test` file may conflict with env vars in docker-compose file, so make a decision about whether to run postgres in docker or on you machine.

 Run up/down migrations

-    docker-compose run --rm web python -m alembic upgrade head
+å    docker-compose run --rm web python -m alembic upgrade head

 Downgrade last migration